Bonita, California: Events

 Bonitafest is an annual community event, held in early autumn, highlighted by a parade and street fair along Bonita Road which includes crafts, music, entertainment, and food.
 The Kiwanis Club hosts a Bonitafest Golf Tournament in conjunction with this event.
 At this time, there is also an annual community play called the Bonitafest Melodrama, co-founded by Max Branscomb in the 1970s.

 In 2008, Bonita did not have enough funds to pay for traffic police to redirect traffic during the parade, so no parade was held during the Bonitafest.

 Demographics

-2010
+Bonita was first listed as a census designated place in the 1980 U.S. census.

+2020 census

-The 2010 United States Census reported that Bonita had a population of 12,538.
+The 2020 United States census reported that Bonita had a population of 12,917.
 The population density was 2,574.6 PD/sqmi.
-The racial makeup of Bonita was 8,382 (66.9%) White (43.0% non-Hispanic White), 466 (3.7%) African American, 109 (0.9%) Native American, 1,200 (9.6%) Asian, 80 (0.6%) Pacific Islander, 1,681 (13.4%) from other races, and 620 (4.9%) from two or more races.
-Hispanic or Latino of any race were 5,106 persons (40.7%).
+The racial makeup of Bonita was 42.3% White, 3.6% African American, 1.2% Native American, 10.3% Asian, 0.4% Pacific Islander, 17.1% from other races, and 25.1% from two or more races.
+Hispanic or Latino of any race were 48.6% of the population.

-The Census reported that 12,505 people (99.7% of the population) lived in households, 33 (0.3%) lived in non-institutionalized group quarters, and 0 (0%) were institutionalized.
+The census reported that 99.3% of the population lived in households, 0.1% lived in non-institutionalized group quarters, and 0.6% were institutionalized.

-There were 4,288 households, out of which 1,401 (32.7%) had children under the age of 18 living in them, 2,602 (60.7%) were opposite-sex married couples living together, 510 (11.9%) had a female householder with no husband present, 203 (4.7%) had a male householder with no wife present.
-There were 170 (4.0%) unmarried opposite-sex partnerships, and 25 (0.6%) same-sex married couples or partnerships.
-767 households (17.9%) were made up of individuals, and 408 (9.5%) had someone living alone who was 65 years of age or older.
-The average household size was 2.92.
-There were 3,315 families (77.3% of all households); the average family size was 3.26.

-The population was spread out, with 2,612 people (20.8%) under the age of 18, 1,126 people (9.0%) aged 18 to 24, 2,706 people (21.6%) aged 25 to 44, 3,753 people (29.9%) aged 45 to 64, and 2,341 people (18.7%) who were 65 years of age or older.
-The median age was 43.9 years.
-For every 100 females, there were 94.9 males.
-For every 100 females aged 18 and over, there were 91.8 males.